John Maynard Keynes: During the Great Depression

+— the free international movement of capital, and the consequent fear of "capital flight", maintains interest rates (the cost of "loan funds") at levels that deny us the opportunity to fully exploit our "our technical advancement", and thus to enjoy the material prosperity to which it "entitles us".

+— "[A] nation as a whole will assuredly be richer if unemployed men and machine are used to build much-needed houses than if they are supported in idleness".
+But the same "self-destructive financial calculation [that] governs every walk of life" proscribes such a course ("we have to remain poor because it does not 'pay' to be rich").

-Keynesian-like policies were adopted by Sweden and Germany, but Sweden was seen as too small to command much attention, and Keynes was deliberately silent about the successful efforts of Germany as he was dismayed by its imperialist ambitions and its treatment of Jews.
+In defiance of such "self-destructive financial calculation", reflationary policies were adopted by Sweden and Germany, but Sweden was seen as too small to command much attention, and Keynes was deliberately silent about success of armaments-led deficit spending in Nazi Germany as he was dismayed by the regime's imperialist ambitions and its treatment of Jews.

 Apart from Great Britain, Keynes's attention was primarily focused on the United States.
-In 1931, he received considerable support for his views on counter-cyclical public spending in Chicago, then America's foremost center for economic views alternative to the mainstream.
+In 1931, he received considerable support for his views on counter-cyclical public spending in Chicago, then America's foremost centre for economic views alternative to the mainstream.
 However, orthodox economic opinion remained generally hostile regarding fiscal intervention to mitigate the depression, until just before the outbreak of war.
 In late 1933 Keynes was persuaded by Felix Frankfurter to address President Roosevelt directly, which he did by letters and face-to-face in 1934, after which the two men spoke highly of each other.
 However, according to Skidelsky, the consensus is that Keynes's efforts began to have a more than marginal influence on US economic policy only after 1939.